zilton7/portfolio/README.md

 ![screenshot](./app_screenshot.png)

 This is my personal portfolio website.
-Built on HTML, CSS and JavaScript.
+Built on React and Ruby on Rails.
 This was built with responsiveness in mind.

 ## Built With

+- Ruby on Rails
+- React
 - HTML
 - CSS
-- JavaScript

 ## Live Demo